Are You Beautifully Equipped to Deal with A World That No Longer Exists?

 Reflection is critical to build a brighter and better future for yourself and those you lead.
 Adequate reflection involves doubting, pausing, and being curious about the ordinary.

 Reflection improves critical thinking capacity.
-Critical thinking helps leaders navigate volatile, uncertain, complex, and ambiguous situations everyday in every business.
+Critical thinking helps leaders navigate daily volatile, uncertain, complex, and ambiguous situations in every business.
 It is the ability to use cognitive skills and strategies to increase the probability of the desired outcome when problem-solving.
-For businesses to grow, increase speed, and achieve sustainability, critical thinking for executive leadership is required.
+Critical thinking for executive leadership is required for businesses to grow, increase speed, and achieve sustainability.

 There is a saying in the military that if you fail to plan, you plan to fail.
 The following are some tips to embed reflection into your leadership habits.

-Journaling has been demonstrated to be incredibly impactful on leader-follower relationships, clarity of purpose, and the improvement of new skills.
-Like building any habit, start small and tie it to an existing habit, like a routine before you leave the office for the day.
+Journaling has been demonstrated to be incredibly impactful on leader-follower relationships, clarity of purpose, and improving new skills.
+Like building any habit, start small and tie it to an existing habit, like a routine, before you leave the office for the day.

 Critical reflection should be a social process and is most successful when collaborative.
 Leaders need to understand how followers perceive their actions.